MuriloLCN/Tetris-Mobile-RRBot/README.md

 ## 1.2 Installation

+### Important notice: The service which I used to host the bot is no longer online, so if you want to use this bot you'll have to download the codebase, add your data to a new file 'privatedata.py' (not included in this repository) and run 'main.py' to get it online.

-You can add the bot to your server (like most bots) with this link: https://discord.com/api/oauth2/authorize?client_id=867241160062009360&permissions=8&scope=bot
+~~You can add the bot to your server (like most bots) with this link: https://discord.com/api/oauth2/authorize?client_id=867241160062009360&permissions=8&scope=bot~~

 ## 1.3 Public systems